Homosexuality in Ancient and Medieval Russia

 “…Fyodor sent me raisins and apples, saying, ‘These are presents for you from me’; and I, Your Majesty, at that time was foolish and small and mute, and I took his raisins and apples; and I, Your Majesty, believed that he truly was sending me raisins and apples as gifts.
 And I began, Your Majesty, to think that this Fyodor was drawing close to me [seeking friendship], and he wished to commit an indecent act with me, so that I would commit an indecent act with him; and I, Your Majesty, at that time was foolish and small and mute, and I did not dare tell my father; and I, Your Majesty, against my will committed fornication with him.

 And when, Your Majesty, I became bigger [grew older], and my wits, Your Majesty, increased, then I, Your Majesty, said to him at that time: ‘Go away from me, Fyodor, be gone.’
 And he, Your Majesty, grew rude, and he caused my father a loss, having it, Your Majesty, assessed against me in Great Novgorod — without cause — at thirty-eight rubles.
-And for me, Your Majesty, being in a foreign town, I did not wish to quarrel with him; I reconciled with him, and I gave him, Your Majesty, three rubles of money for nothing; and altogether, Your Majesty, this loss in Great Novgorod came to me … [the text continues with an unclear accounting phrase about a “surety/guarantor” and eight rubles].”
+And for me, Your Majesty, being in a foreign town, I did not wish to quarrel with him; I reconciled with him, and I gave him, Your Majesty, three rubles of money for nothing; and altogether, Your Majesty, this loss in Great Novgorod came to me … eight rubles…”

 — “Petition about being forcibly induced to sodomy, with a complaint against a certain Fyodor” (missing beginning).
 January 5, 1616